-A retrospective study was conducted on a primary cohort of patients who underwent ischemic stroke and other mild neurological disease but not vascular diseases between January 2016 and December 2019 in Zhejiang Provincial People’s Hospital.
-Patients were eligible for enrollment if they had had ischemic stroke.
-All the patients were evaluated by stroke specialists.
-A total of 500 patients assessed for eligibility who included 300 individuals who underwent ischemic stroke and 200 individuals who underwent the other mild neurological disease but not vascular diseases, which were regarded as the control group.
-The control group were consisted of four types of diseases, including 78 patients with myashthenia gravis; 60 patients with dizziness; 32 patients with peripheral neuropathy; 30 patients with parkinson’ s disease.
-After exclusion of individuals with basic information or laboratory indicators missing, 415 participants were conducted by immunophenotyping assays using single-cell mass cytometry.
-Then, a total of 309 individuals completed the follow-up study except 58 individuals with ischemic stroke and 44 individuals in control group (Figure 1).
+A retrospective study was conducted on a primary cohort of the patients who diagnosed as acute ischemic stroke and other mild neurological diseases but not vascular diseases between January 2016 and December 2019 in Zhejiang Provincial People’s Hospital, Hangzhou, Zhejiang Province, China.
+The patients were eligible for enrollment if they had ischemic stroke, and then were evaluated by stroke specialists.
+A total of 500 patients assessed for eligibility that included 300 individuals were diagnosed with acute ischemic stroke, were regarded as the acute ischemic group, another 200 individuals were diagnosed with other mild neurological disease but not related to any vascular diseases, were regarded as the ‘control group’, including i) 78 with myathenia gravis; ii) 60 with dizziness; iii) 32 with peripheral neuropathy; iv) 30 with Parkinson’s disease.
+75 patients were excluded with lack of complete basic information or laboratory indicators, 415 participants were conducted by immunophenotyping assays using single-cell mass cytometry.
+(Figure 1).
 This study was conducted in accordance with the Declaration of Helsinki and approved by the institutional ethics committee of Zhejiang Provincial People’s Hospital.
 All the authors vouch for the validity of the data and adherence to the protocol.

 Baseline characteristics and laboratory measurements

-The following participants baseline characteristics included age, sex, BMI, systolic blood pressure (SBP), diastolic blood pressure (DBP), the history of hypertension, smoking, alcohol and the history with antihypertension drugs and lipid-lowering drugs.
+The baseline characteristics of the participants included age, sex, body mass index (BMI), systolic blood pressure (SBP), diastolic blood pressure (DBP), the history of hypertension, smoking, alcohol, and the history with antihypertension drugs and lipid-lowering drugs.
+Height and weight were measured with the participants standing without shoes or heavy outer garments.
+BMI was calculated by dividing weight in kilograms by height in meters squared.

-Samples of peripheral blood were collected within 24 hours of hospital admission.
-Laboratory measurements included RBC, WBC, PLT, hemoglobin, hematocrit, and mean corpuscular volume, were measured on a Coulter Counter STKS sample testing system (Coulter Corp) in fresh venous blood according to standard procedures provided by Sysmex.
-TP, ALB, TBIL, DBIL, ALT, AST, ALP, GLU,TC, HDL-C, LDL-C, triglyceride, serum creatinine levels were measured using standard protocols provided by Beckman-Coulter Experimental System Corporation.
+The samples of the peripheral blood were collected within 24 hours after admission.
+Laboratory variables included red blood cell, white blood cell, platelet count, hemoglobin, hematocrit, and mean corpuscular volume, were measured on a Coulter Counter STKS sample testing system (Coulter Corp, America) according to standard procedures provided by Sysmex Corporation (Japan).
+Total protein (TP), albumin (ALB), total bilirubin (TBIL), direct bilirubin (DBIL), alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase (ALP), glucose (GLU), total cholesterol (TC), high density lipoprotein cholesterol (HDL-C), low density lipoprotein cholesterol (LDL-C), triglyceride, serum creatinine levels were measured using standard protocols provided by Beckman-Coulter Experimental System Corporation (America).

 Flow Cytometry

-Peripheral blood samples were collected, anticoagulated with heparin and stained within 24 hours of hospital admission.
-Each sample was divided into five tubes according to the detection scheme.
-Antibodies were added to each flow tube in turn according to the detection scheme, and then 100 microliters of peripheral blood were taken and incubated in the absence of light for 15 minutes, then 1× ammonium chloride lysate (0.15M NH4CL, 10mM NaHCO3, 1mM EDTANa2) was fully mixed and not exposed to light for 10 minutes, and finally 500g centrifugation for 5 minutes, then the supernatant was removed, and the samples were re-suspended and mixed with 200 microliters of PBS, and detected on the computer.
-More detailed trial procedures were described in the reference.11 And the detection scheme was below shown.
+Within 24 hours after admission, the peripheral blood samples in patients with confirmed acute ischemic stroke were collected, anticoagulated with heparin and stained.
+Each sample was divided into five tubes, antibodies were added to each flow tube in turn according to the detection scheme, and then 100 microliters of peripheral blood were taken and incubated in the absence of light for 15 minutes, then 1× ammonium chloride lysate (0.15M NH4CL, 10mM NaHCO3, 1mM EDTANa2) was fully mixed and not exposed to light for 10 minutes, and finally 500g centrifugation for 5 minutes, then the supernatant was removed, and the samples were re-suspended and mixed with 200 microliters of PBS, and detected on the computer.
+More detailed trial procedures were described in the reference.11 The detection scheme was shown in Table S1.

 Statistical analysis